ADHD Guide

 3. Automate the boring stuff.
 Bills, savings transfers, and rent should come out automatically the day after payday.
 The ADHD brain is unreliable for recurring tasks it finds boring.
 Take willpower completely out of the equation for fixed expenses.

 4. Check in weekly — 10 minutes max.
-Pull up your visual dashboard, look at the progress bars together, and ask two questions: “Are we on track?” and “Anything coming up this week?”
+Put your printed monthly page on the table, look at the numbers together, and ask two questions: “Are we on track?” and “Anything coming up this week?”
 That’s the whole meeting.
 Anything longer and the ADHD partner will mentally check out, making the whole exercise pointless.

 Breaking the Parent-Child Dynamic